This website uses cookies to ensure you get the best experience on our website. Learn more

 Power supply notes

-The generator runs during the day and goes off at night when a low-wattage lighting system in the rooms is powered by a bank of batteries (recharged by the generator).
-The fans in the rooms are also powered at night.
-Generally there is no power in the rooms during the day.
+The generator runs during the day and goes off at night, when a low-wattage lighting system in the rooms is powered by a bank of batteries (recharged by the generator).
+The fans in the bedrooms are also powered at night.

-There are no plug points in the rooms, but a cabinet housing sockets and adaptors can be found in the main area.
+There are plug points in the rooms, and USB points next to the beds.

 Communications

-For all intents and purposes you should consider yourself out of contact.
-There is no cellphone reception, no direct phone or fax and no email.
+Wi-Fi is expected to be installed by late 2024, but there is no cellphone reception, no direct phone and – until then – no email.
 In an emergency, radio contact can be made with the main office in Maun.

 Water supply